iwalte01/fashionisa-blog/blog-fashion/_posts/2020-08-24-3-Cute-Back-to-School-Outfits.md

 <p class="lst-item">2.</p>
 <img src="/fashionisa-blog/images/fash3/bts2.jpg" height="300px">

 Recently, I’ve gotten really into flare pants; they’re super comfy and flattering in my opinion, and I’m definitely going to be wearing a lot of them when I go up to college.
 For this look, I paired some flare jeans with a bright red top.
 Since the other elements of my outfit are solid colors that lack detailing, I chose jeans with lots of buttons and ties (in the back) to give a bit more character to the look.
-I tied this outfit together by adding black heels and a black headband.
+Finally, I tied this outfit together with black heels and a black headband.
 While it is realistic for me to wear heels with this look, I might also pair these jeans with some cute black boots if my feet are hurting.

 <p class="lst-item">3.</p>
 <img src="/fashionisa-blog/images/fash3/bts3.jpg" height="300px">